 The member states in question must send a formal request to

 Commission, setting out the scope and objectives of what they

 want to do through enhanced cooperation.
 From discussions in

 the ECOFIN, and with individual member states, Semeta believes

 proceed, even if it is decided to take a more gradual approach

 than it had initially foreseen.

-"I was always a strong advocate of an FTT for all 27 member states,
+"I was always a strong advocate of an FTT for all 27 member

-Semeta.
+across Europe," says Semeta.
 "However, if this is not possible,

 solution.
 The Commission is ready to respond quickly to any

 request for enhanced cooperation, and support all efforts to

 make an EU FTT a reality."